yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 As you can use functional paradigm in imperative language, you can also use imperative paradigm in functional languages.

-This article is about creating a useful and clean program.
+This article is about creating an useful and clean program.
 It can interact with the user in real time.
 It uses OpenGL, a library with imperative programming foundations.
-But the final code will be quite clean.
+Despite this fact,
-Most of the code will remain in the pure part (no `IO`).
+most of the final code will remain in the pure part (no `IO`).

 I believe the main audience for this article are:

 - Haskell programmer looking for an OpengGL tutorial.
 - People interested in program organization (programming language agnostic).
 - Fractal lovers and in particular 3D fractal.
-- Game programmers (any language)
+- People interested in user interaction in a functional paradigm.

 I had in mind for some time now to make a Mandelbrot set explorer.
 I had already written a [command line Mandelbrot set generator in Haskell](http://github.com/yogsototh/mandelbrot.git).